 The security of having the “lock” mechanism which you enforce by holding the rope behind your back, and also knowing one of the team was down the bottom watching at all times helped me feel at ease.
 If one of us did slip, they would apply a “fireman’s belay” by tightening the rope in a certain way to make us secure until we managed to get back on our feet.
 This was very useful for me later in the day.

 The team stressed profusely how important it was to keep the ropes in good shape.
 Island Adventures carry the highest quality gear and want to keep it in excellent condition to ensure our and their safety.
 If you’re concerned about the strength of the ropes, they can handle 6,000 pounds of weight which is about equivalent to a female Indian elephant, whilst remaining supple and easy to handle.

-The crew and adventurers were all rewarded afterwards with delicious sandwiches, drinks and a snack to refuel our bodies.
+The crew and adventurers were all rewarded afterward with delicious sandwiches, drinks, and a snack to refuel our bodies.
 Sitting around the tables gave us a chance to process and chat about what just happened.
 We also got to know a little more about the crew, their stories and Island Adventure tales.
-Re-energised, we headed back to the Da Life Outdoor Gear shop in Lihue and split up.
-Some hired surfboards from Kauai Beach Boys to hit up the surf at Kalapaki Beach, others went stand up paddle boarding.
+Re-energized, we headed back to the Da Life Outdoor Gear shop in Lihue and split up.
+Some hired surfboards from Kauai Beach Boys to hit up the surf at Kalapaki Beach, others went stand up paddleboarding.
 I’ll be honest, I grabbed a coffee, walked back to my accommodation and napped for an hour.

 A rash top if you have one

 A cap to wear under your helmet.
 This helps keep the water out of your eyes

 GoPro or a waterproof camera